 You’re doing your best to live brave but it doesn’t always go as planned.

 You feel alone in your struggles and hide your story because you are afriad it will define you.

 You want to show up fully in your life and you are seeking a new perspective.

-Join us for a 2-session introduction to Rising Strong™ for Health, an experiential program based on Brené Brown’s research on vulnerability, courage, shame, and worthiness.
+Join us for a weekend introduction to Rising Strong™ for Health, an experiential program based on Brené Brown’s research on vulnerability, courage, shame, and worthiness.

-When we are brave enough often enough, we will fall.
-Rising Strong™ is about what it takes to get back up.
 Struggle can be our greatest call to courage and the clearest path to a wholehearted life.
-The Rising Strong™ process can transform how you tell your stories of struggle (most importantly, to yourself).
+When we are showing up in our lives and are brave enough often enough, we will fall.
+Rising Strong™ is about what it takes to get back up and can transform how we tell our stories of struggle.

-Through education (including videos from Brené Brown), discussion, creative exercises, and connecting with others who understand the challenges of living with an ongoing health condition, together we will explore:
+Through education (including videos from Brené Brown), discussion, creative exercises, and connecting with others who are seeking new perspective in their lives, together we will explore:

 - The reckoning, rumble and revolution of the Rising Strong™ process for overcoming mistakes and downfalls

 - Why we all create stories to make sense of our lives

 - The power of getting curious about our emotions and stories of struggle